A Lowdown on the Brief and Importance of a Man’s Undergarments

 Types of Briefs

-Jockstrap: comprises a wide elastic waistband with a support pouch that holds an impact resistant protective cup or box to protect the testicles from injury and two straps extending from the base of the pouch around the buttocks to the sides of the waistband.
+Jockstrap: comprises a wide elastic waistband with a support pouch that holds an impact-resistant protective cup or box to protect the testicles from injury and two straps extending from the base of the pouch around the buttocks to the sides of the waistband.

-Thong: The front cup panel is kept in place by a tape that goes through the legs and attaches in the center back on the waistband.
+Thong: The front cup panel is kept in place by tape that goes through the legs and attaches in the center back on the waistband.
 This is a style used in athletics for more support, or when minimal coverage is desired.

 There are many other types – some quite exotic and crafted to “raise the mood” of the wearer and the viewer but we will let them out of this post for your own “discrete” research.

-Advertisements for Men’s Underwears
+Advertisements for Men’s Underwear

-Those who have grown up in India will surely remember the “Andar ki baat hai” slogan of Rupa Underwear which has gone onto denote secret machinations and corporate politics in general parlance now.
+Those who have grown up in India will surely remember the “Andar ki baat hai” slogan of Rupa Underwear which has gone on to denote secret machinations and corporate politics in general parlance now.

 The other one which has been very popular in yesteryears was the VIP Frenchie.